-1. 🖉 RUN- 🖄 STOP SWITCH
+1. Ø RUN- STOP SWITCH

 When placed in the "RUN" position, this switch energizes the fuel solenoid and other electric accessories.
 When placed in the "STOP" position, the flow of fuel to the injection pump is stopped to shut down the engine.
-(Note: If the switch is left in the "RUN" position and the engine is not running, the battery will be drained by the fuel solenoid).
+(Note: If the switch is left in the "RUN" position and the engine is not running, the fuel solenoid will be engaged for 15 seconds and then shut down.
+This is to protect the battery from discharge.
+After 15 seconds, the Run / Stop switch must be toggled off then on before starting.)